 - Disconnect the electrical connector by pressing on the connector and pulling it out.

-- When applicable, adjust the new brake switch so that it matches the length of the old one.
+- When applicable, adjust the new brake switch to match the length of the old one.

-- Install the new brake switch on the mounting braked.
+- Install the new brake switch on the mounting brake.
 Ensure the switch plunger is fully extended.

 - Connect the electrical connector.

-Verify the brake lights are working properly.
-If the brake lights are staying on constantly, remove the brake light switch and adjust it.
+Verify the brake lights are working correctly.
+If the brake lights stay on constantly, remove the brake light switch and adjust it.

-This code may also be triggered by the brake travel sensor that is installed in the brake booster.
+- This code may also be triggered by the brake travel sensor installed in the booster.
 Check the connection to the brake booster sensor and replace it if necessary.
 Other problems that can trigger this code include a damaged wire harness to the brake sensor.

-Brake lights won't turn on unless I press hard on the brake pedal.
+The brake lights won’t turn on unless I press the pedal hard.

-This may be due to the brake light switch needing to be adjusted.
+- This may be due to the brake light switch needing to be adjusted.
 To fix the problem, access the brake light switch.
 Remove it and adust it.
-Newer Volvo models have self-adjusting brake light switch, which means the only remedy would replace the brake light switch.
+Newer Volvo models have self-adjusting brake light switches, which means the only remedy would be to replace the brake light switch.

 What is the brake light switch used for?

-The brake light switch is responsible for activating the brake lights when the brake pedal is pressed.
-Brake light switch is also used to switch cruise control OFF.
+- When the brake pedal is pressed, the brake light switch activates the brake lights.
+A brake light switch is also used to switch the cruise control OFF.
 Also, it is used to unlock the shift interlock solenoid in the gear shifter.

 Replaced brake light switch, but brake lights still don’t work?

-Check the rear light warning module.
+- Check the rear light warning module.
 First, inspect it for water damage.
-If there is no visible damage, use a Volvo scanner to read fault codes from it.
+If there is no visible damage, use a Volvo scanner to read fault codes.
 The module is located in the rear side panel, luggage compartment.